Microsoft considering adding adverts to Xbox games ｜ BANG Showbiz English

 Xbox could start placing adverts in its games.

-Microsoft’s corporate vice president Sarah Bond has suggested they are considering monetizing titles more.
+Microsoft’s corporate vice president Sarah Bond has suggested they are considering monetising titles more.

 She told Rolling Stone: "We've talked about how we're experimenting with other models, like what does it mean for advertising in games which is more prevalent in mobile.